Table of Contents

 - Cancer of the adrenal glands

-- Bleeding into the adrenal glands
+- Bleeding of the adrenal glands

-How is Addison's disease treated?
+Addison’s disease treatment

 Your doctor may also recommend that you take a medicine called dehydroepiandrosterone.
 Some women who have Addison’s disease find that taking this medicine improves their mood and sex drive.